axisgroup/evaluation-toolkit/1. Following best practices/README.md

 Use this framework to make decisions on typeface (serifs vs. sans serif), font size, and color.

+Additionally, to ensure comprehension the system should speak the users' language, with words, phrases and concepts familiar to the user, rather than system-oriented terms

 ### Context matters

 People need context and explanation to understand new and unfamiliar events.
 Providing data without text, labels, or instruction is the difference between a chef presenting a gourmet meal and fishmonger throwing a mackerel at your head.
 Letting the data speak for itself can be a recipe for misinterpretation and confusion.